 Finally, in addition to completing requirements for the certificate, many of the courses fulfill General Education requirements, such as Communications Part B, and Breadth requirements, such as Humanities and Literature.

 Declaring the classical studies certificate is as easy as meeting with the CANES advisor.
-Make an appointment today.
+Make an appointment using Starfish.

 Please note: Classical humanities majors are not allowed to declare the certificate.